montysecurity/linper/README.md

 ### installing

 1. Enumerating methods and doors - the script enumerates binaries that can be used for executing a reverse shell (methods, e.g. bash), and then for each of those, it enumerates ways to make them persist (doors, e.g. crontab).
-If dryrun is not set, every possible method and door pair is set
+If dryrun is not set, every possible method and door pair is set (the doors, and how often they execute, are explained in greater detail below)

 2. Sudo hijack attack - Enumerates whether or not the current user can sudo, if so, and if dryrun not set, it installs a function in their bashrc to "hijack that binary".
 Thanks to [this Null Byte article](https://null-byte.wonderhowto.com/how-to/steal-ubuntu-macos-sudo-passwords-without-any-cracking-0194190/) for the idea.